mathias-tad/MySongs/README.md

 # MySong for Managing Songs

-This web App aims to upload, delete, edit, play, search songs and get them by artists and albums and get other infos about each songs, albums and artists.
+This is a full-stack web App aims to upload, delete, edit, play, search songs and get them by artists and albums and get other infos about each songs, albums and artists.

+## 🧩 Features of the App

+🎶 Upload and manage songs
+🎧 Play songs directly in the browser
+🌐 Browse by artists and albums
+🔍 Search functionality
+📝 Edit and delete songs, albums and artists
+🪟 View detailed metadata about songs, albums and artists

+## 🛠️ Future Improvements

+- Add user authentication
+- Improve mobile responsiveness

 ## 📂 Project structure